felix-u/shgen/README.md

 ## Limitations
-You will have to escape shell-sensitive characters such as `$` and `^` in input files, which is a problem far less often than you might expect.
+You will have to escape shell-sensitive characters such as `$` and `^` in input files, though this is easy to fix and is a problem far less often than you might think.